audio-captioning/dcase-2020-baseline/README.md

 ## Preparing the data

-After setting-up the code for the audio captioning DCASE 2020 baseline system, you have to obtain the Clotho dataset.
+After setting-up the code for the audio captioning DCASE 2020 baseline system, you have to obtain the Clotho dataset, place it to the proper directory, and do the feature extraction.

+### Getting the data from Zenodo

 Clotho dataset is freely available online at the Zenodo platform.
 You can find Clotho at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3490684.svg)](https://doi.org/10.5281/zenodo.3490684)